kravtsun/au-fl/hw9/README.md

 Example is stored with extension `*.g` in folder `genome/test`

 ## Grammar file syntax
 Following the same rules as in the previous homework.
-Examples are stored in folder `genome/test`
+Examples are stored in folder `test`

 ## t-RNA search
 In order to do search tRNA in metagenome set <some-graph> you can run